-Before The Neighbor's Cat website, there was the other neighbor's cat and a terrible secret.
+Before I started visiting every cat cafe in the world as The Neighbor's Cat, there was the other neighbor's cat and a terrible secret.

 My partner and I were cat thieves.

 Never mind that it was unintentional.
 We did it.
 We stole the neighbor’s cat.

 To be fair, no cat truly allows you to ‘own’ them, they simply let you hang out at their convenience.
 But even though she wasn’t really ours, this sweet, fierce and adorable feline changed our lives forever.

 To this day, we still consider the UK our home.
 All because of a cat!